 Overview

-- Section 1 characterizes closed graphs by a quadratic Gröbner basis criterion.
+- Section 1 characterizes closed graphs by a quadratic Gröbner basis criterion and derives the Cohen–Macaulay condition.

-- Section 2 proves that the quadratic generators form a reduced Gröbner basis and deduces radicality.
+- Section 2 shows that the edge binomials give a reduced Gröbner basis, and deduces that $J_G$ is radical.

-- Section 3 describes the prime decomposition, dimension formula, and minimal primes of binomial edge ideals.
+- Section 3 describes the prime decomposition, the dimension formula, and the minimal primes of $J_G$ in graph-theoretic terms.

 Main source files